Krystian19/cactus-app-client-service/README.md

 Inside the project's directory ...

-Add ignore options to your local repo
+Before we start, add these ignore options to your local repo:
 ```sh
 # Tell git to ignore file permission changes
 git config core.filemode false